Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Realistic Evaluation in Active Learning

-Evaluating an AL algorithm typically means testing how much classification performance is gained by data samples queried and added over several training iterations.
+Evaluating an AL algorithm typically means testing how much classification performance is gained by data samples queried over several training iterations.
 The QM selecting those samples is considered useful if the performance gains exceed the gains of randomly queried samples.
-While this process is well-established, it is prone to over-simplification of how AL algorithms are applied in practice and thus neglecting critical concepts for realistic evaluation.
+While this process is well-established, it is prone to neglecting critical concepts for evaluation and thus to over-simplification of how AL algorithms are applied in practice.